Wookienoh09/visualizing-unemp-rates-in-ky-oh/README.md

 ## Creating a Zoomable Map

-For creating a zoomable map, I use 'Generate XYZ Tiles (Directory) tool.
-This zoomable map will show county names as labels as the user zooms in on the map.
+To craft a dynamic, zoomable map, I leverage the 'Generate XYZ Tiles (Directory)' tool.
+This zoomable map will show county names as labels as users zooms in on the map.
 Following contents are the steps to create the map.

-First, we will set county names to show on the map.
-Right-click on the county layer, go to Properties, and go to labels.
-Set the label type as "Rule-based labeling" and then click on Plus sign to add the label.
-Seting should look like below:
+First, we will set county names to show up on the map.
+Right-click on the county layer, access Properties, and navigate to the labels section.
+Opt for "Rule-based labeling," and click on the plus sign to incorporate the label.
+The settings should resemble the following:

 ![rule-based labeling](Graphics/11.png)